maxday/lambda-perf/README.md

 - `java8`
 - `ruby27`

-in addition to two custom runtimes:
+in addition to three custom runtimes:
 - `go` on `provided`
 - `rust` on `provided.al2`
+- `dotnet7 aot` on `provided.al2`

 Each of this function is packaged in a zip file, uploaded to a S3 bucket.